jaredly/j3/Roadmap.md

   - [x] wrappign after an interpolation seems busted.

 - [x] deleting strings
-- [ ] backspace from a `start` to delete a previous empty string, should work
+- [ ] backspace from a `start` to delete a previous empty id, should work

 - [x] swapppp
 - [x] TABB